illua1/Hair-conductor/README.md

 ## Separate pipes must not be connected.
 ## Modifiers are not taken into account.
 ## The object should not be rotated, scaled, have a parent.
+## The object must have at least 1 material

 ![Alt-текст](https://cdn.discordapp.com/attachments/340195875399663617/731649425130127420/1.png "One hair element cutaway")